Gidgebot-Limited/GbDriver/README.md

     tasks.json
 GbDriver
     |
-    .gitattribues
+    .gitattributes
     .gitignore
     GbDriver.sln
     README.md <--it-me--<<<

 ## Usage

-These webdriver tests contain page objects which are hard coded to run against Gidgebot.com, and a supporting framework which can be used to maintain and compose chromedriver testing.
+These webdriver tests contain page objects hardcoded to run against Gidgebot.com, and a supporting framework that can be used to maintain and compose ChromeDriver testing.

 ## Test Data